Wireless and budget-friendly

 Since then, we've learned other native PS5 games like Resident Evil Village will also appear as PS VR2 exclusives, and we can hope other popular first-person Playstation titles like Borderlands 3 or Deathloop will convert into VR easily.

-Plus, a recent State of Play revealed some former Quest-only titles like Star Wars: Tales from the Galaxy's Edge and Demeo will come to PS VR2 with graphical upgrades.
-So we can hope other popular Quest 2 games will make the jump to the newer console with better performance and visuals — though they'll lose the wireless roomscale appeal.
+Some former Quest-only titles like Star Wars: Tales from the Galaxy's Edge and Demeo will come to PS VR2 with graphical upgrades.
+But Sony has recently revealed that those aren't the only popular Quest 2 games making the jump to the newer console.
+Cosmonious High, Tentacular, and Cities: VR — Enhanced Edition will be available on PS VR2 as well, with better performance and visuals — though they'll lose the wireless roomscale appeal.

 With tens of millions of Quest 2s sold and a great library of games, Meta has done very well developing a VR gaming console through lots of indie developers.
 Sony, meanwhile, will rely more on its recognizable properties and big partnerships to make a major splash.